Finding & Reaching a Beta World

 Transit photometry is looking at the small drop in brightness of a star as a planet passes in front of it, like a teeny, tiny version of an eclipse – or holding up a grain of sand in front of the sun.
 We can measure regular dips in the light coming from a star, and get quite a bit of information about the planets that must be in orbit around it.

 Doppler spectroscopy is based on observing differences in the colour of light that reaches Earth from a distant star.
 The gravity of a sun keeps a planet in orbit around it, but the gravity of a planet also has an effect on the star it orbits.
-This effect is very small, but we can measure it due to the fact that it makes a star appear to ‘wobble’ slightly, causing slight changes in the colour of its light.
+This effect is very small, but we can measure it due to the fact that it makes a star appear to ‘wobble’ slightly, causing slight changes in the colour of its light as it moves toward us and away from us.
 That’s why Doppler spectroscopy is sometimes known as the ‘wobble method’.

 These methods tell us the planets exist, but amazingly, we can find out an awful lot more from just that little bit of data.
 We might be able to work out the size of a planet (or its minimum size, at least), and its distance from the star.
 We can use our knowledge of how solar systems form and use spectroscopy – analyzing the light that reflects off a planet – to get an idea of what the planet is made of.

 For a planet to be a possible candidate for life, it has to be within the ‘Goldilocks Zone’ (or the circumstellar habitable zone, if you’re being boring).
-Not too close or it’ll be boiling hot, or too far as it’ll be frozen.
+Not too close or it’ll be boiling hot and not too far as it’ll be frozen.
 And for humans to settle, it has to be a terrestrial planet – one made of rock.

 I put Beta Earth about 30 light years from Earth.
 We have found terrestrial exoplanets within the Goldilocks Zone much closer (such as Proxima Centuri B, only 4.2 light years away, Ross 128b at 11 light years and Wolf 1061b at 13.8 light years), but being within the Goldilocks Zone does not mean they are likely to be suitable for humans.